-A Brief History Of Marsala Wine
+A Brief History of Sicilian Marsala Wine

-It is said that for Woodhouse, Marsala was love at first sip, so he decided to embark the first barrels of wine on his boat, to export the beverage to back England.
+It is said that for Woodhouse, Marsala was love at first sip, so he decided to load barrels of wine on his boat to export the beverage to back England.

 Marsala also benefits from this aging and fortifying method in which the oak barrels are placed on overlapping rows.

 There are five different rows or layers; the first batch of wine is poured in the highest barrels and aged for a year.
 In the following year, a third of the content of the barrels is poured in the barrels on the level below and the new batch is poured in the highest barrels.